Credit unions

 Key features of a credit union are:

-- People who save or borrow through one must live in the same area, work for the same employer or have the same profession
+- People who save or borrow through one must live in the same area

 Why go to a credit union?